Hgupta1912/mySHOP/README.md

 # mySHOP

-A single-page grocery shopping app built with React.
+A single-page grocery shopping app with client-side routing built with React.
 Browse products, view individual listings, and manage a cart across multiple pages — all without a page reload.

 Built as part of [The Odin Project](https://www.theodinproject.com) React curriculum.